wely/azure-api-management-devops-resource-kit/getting-started/architecture01.md

 ![title](images/ci-trigger.png)

-c) The CD (Continuous Deployment)
+### c) The CD (Continuous Deployment)

 We then configure the CD in the Releases menu of Azure Pipelines.
+Make sure to enable the Continuous deployment trigger.

 ![title](images/cd-trigger.png)

 My CD pipeline is as following.

 ![title](images/cd-main-template.png)

-The first step is to deploy to Dev instance of Azure Function.
+The first step is to deploy to Dev instance of the Azure Function.
 The task is as following:

 ![title](images/cd-to-dev-function.png)